comradequinn/q/README.md

   * Non-blocking, yet conversational, prompting allowing natural, fluid usage within the terminal environment
     * The avoidance of a dedicated `repl` to define a session leaves the terminal free to execute other commands between prompts while still maintaining the conversational context
   * Session management enables easy stashing of, or switching to, the currently active, or a previously stashed session
-    * Making it simple to quickly task switch without permanently losing the current conversational context
+    * This makes it simple to quickly task switch without permanently losing the current conversational context
-* Fully scriptable and ideal for use in automation and `ci` pipelines
+* Fully scriptable and ideal for use in automation and CI pipelines
   * All configuration and session history is file or flag based
   * API Keys are provided via environment variables
   * Support for structured responses using custom `schemas`
     * Basic schemas can be defined using a simple schema definition language
-    * Complex schemas can be using OpenAPI Schema objects expressed as JSON and optionally defined in dedicated files for ease of management
+    * Complex schemas can be defined using OpenAPI Schema objects expressed as JSON (either inline or in dedicated files)
   * Interactive-mode activity indicators can be disabled to aid effective redirection and piping
-* Support for attaching files to prompts
+* Full support for attaching files and directories to prompts
-  * Interrogate code, markdown and text files
+  * Interrogate individual code, markdown and text files or entire workspaces
+  * Describe image files and PDFs
 * Personalisation of responses
   * Specify persistent, personal or contextual information and style preferences to tailor your responses
 * Model configuration